jamesxdigital/jamesxdigital.com/_posts/featured/2022-11-06-EmojiLibrary.md

 ## Install Guide {#install}

-Please follow these steps to get your brand new `.zxp` extension installed.
+Please follow these steps to get your brand new <mark>.zxp</mark> extension installed.

 - Download and open the <a href="https://aescripts.com/learn/zxp-installer/" target="_blank">ZXP Installer</a> from <a href="https://aescripts.com" target="_blank">aescripts.com</a>
-- Drag `Emoji-LibraryV2.zxp` into ZXP Installer
+- Drag <mark>Emoji-LibraryV2.zxp</mark> into ZXP Installer
 - Close and re-open After Effects or Premiere Pro
 - Navigate to the top Window menu, Extension > Emoji Library
 - Click to open the panel